 - Interfaces can have

-or default access. - All interface methods are implicitly
+publicor default access. - All interface methods are implicitly

-.
-Take a look at theprepare()
+publicandabstract.
+Take a look at theprepare()method of theEdibleinterface:void prepare();

-is legal but redundant.
+We can only define abstract methods in an interface but why is theprepare()method defined without thepublicandabstractkeywords?
+Since interface methods are implicitlypublicandabstractwe don't need to mark interface methods with those keywords.
+Marking them withpublicandabstractis legal but redundant.
 So we can define the prepare() method like these:public abstract void prepare();

 ORpublic void prepare();